metamn/mr-ui/src/basics/Colors/ColorSpaces.md

 In HSL `hsl(123, 50%, 75%)` means `a color with 50% grey and 75% white`. `hsl(256, 50%, 75%)` means `another color with the same amount of grey and white`.

-With the HSL notation we've already formed a palette.
-We have two colors bound together by the same amount of grey and white mixed in.
-Perhaps they will look like a family of colors when used together.
+With the HSL notation it's easy to form a palette.
+Choose two colors with the same saturation and lightness as primary colors, then iterate through saturation and lightness to get a set of monochromatic color pairs.
+Yes, this can be done programatically.

-With the RGB notation we can't have such an intuitive way to pair two colors.
-We don't know if the two colors created above fit together, or not.
+With the RGB notation we don't have such an intuitive way to iterate over colors and still keep them in the same family.

 ## Resources